It’s common knowledge that cybercrime is evolving as fast as technology.

 21% of the manufacturing and financial services sectors have had their data exposed, which is the highest among all industries.

-16. According to Cybercrime Statistics, 56% of All Americans Don’t Know how To Handle a Data Breach.
+16. 56% of All Americans Don’t Know how To Handle a Data Breach.

 While this may seem shocking to those in the IT industry, it’s not out here in the real world where people aren’t trained to handle data breaches.